johannes-graeter/limo/README.md

   * Difference in motion

 * We use this library for combining Lidar with monocular vision.
-* Limo2 on KITTI is LIDAR, supported with groundplane constraint.
+* Limo2 on KITTI is LIDAR with monocular Visual Odometry, supported with groundplane constraint.

-## Note

-This is work in progress, detailed install instructions and examples will follow.
-Here in this repo we use a version with built in prior estimation since it is faster and less modules are required, however results are slightly worse than in kitti version up to now.

 ## Details
 This work was accepted on IROS 2018.